scikit-image/scikit-image/doc/source/about/index.rst

 About
 =====

-This section includes resources on the scikit-image project itself, it's community, values and how we work together.
+Get to know the project and the community.
+Learn where we are going and how we work together.

 .. toctree::
     :maxdepth: 1